Defining Success for Auburn’s Other Major Sports in 2018–2019

 This time of year is all about expectations.
 Unlike that other team across the state, Auburn fans want and expect the other major sports to do well.
 2017–2018 didn’t feature any national championships, but every sport save softball exceeded expectations.
 No, Auburn football didn’t end on a high note and watching Alabama’s Tagovailoa connect with Smith on 2nd and 26 in overtime (COME ON GEORGIA, IT WAS SECOND AND TWENTY-SIX!!!) was a totally fitting ending to the football season for grizzled Auburn fans.
 No, basketball didn’t make it to the final four, nor did softball or baseball play in Oklahoma or Omaha.
 And women’s basketball slid significantly this year, failing to improve on a 17–15 record and an NCAA bid.

-On Monday we took a look at what success might look like for the Auburn football program.
-Today, we want to examine what might success in the other major sports programs at Auburn look like for 2018–2019?
+On Monday we took a look at what success might look like for the Auburn football program

 As mentioned, women’s basketball slid slightly from 2016–2017 where it played in the NCAA tournament, losing to NC State.
 This past season, Terri Williams-Flournoy’s sixth club fell to 14–15, lost to the Lady Vols in the first game of the SEC Tournament, and weren’t offered a berth in the NCAA tournament.
 Despite the losing season, Coach Flo received a contract extension.
 While having only one twenty-win season, Coach Flo has led the Tigers to 19 wins multiple times and had the program on the cusp of turning the corner until this year’s downturn.
 With the SEC having traditional powerhouses, the issue has been conference wins.
 Williams-Flournoy has no winning records in the SEC.
 Success in 2018–2019 is simply getting to 9–7, which could likely mean an NCAA bid.